IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/02_gcp_fundamentals.md

 </div>

-Usually, projects belongs to organizations, and you can have one or many.
+Usually, projects belong to organizations, and you can have one or many.

 > [!NOTE]
 >